denismaggior8/enigma-python/README.md

 | Rotor III                  | åvqiaäxrjbözspcfyunthdomekgl 	    | ä     	|   ✅           	|
 | Reflector UKW              | ldgbäncpskjavfzhxuiårmqöotey 	    | N/A     	|   ✅           	|

+*given the rarity of this model and the little documentation/simulators available, although I expect an encryption consistency on par with newer models, I was unable to test it as I would have liked

 ### Enigma D